zowe/zowe-cli-version-controller/docs/ManualProcess.md

     - `lts-incremental`
     - `latest`
     - `beta`
-- Manaully publish the package that is located in the corresponding Artifactory and add the required distribution tags to the corresponding version numbers.
+- Manaully publish the package that is located in the corresponding Artifactory.
+Add the required distribution tags to the corresponding version numbers.
 Use the guidelines for packages that are described in the following document: [Versions numbers](https://docs.google.com/spreadsheets/d/1PsSn1Yvs6L-uh8Y86D9_P5JMbj_2Lv-AOr5BtjXR3H8/edit?usp=sharing).
 - Verify the compatibility at each NPM tag level.
 For example, core: `lts-stable` with plug-in *XYZ*: `lts-stable`.

 ## Maintain Versioning Schemes